paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 (2) **Strategy requirements** — In developing the strategy required under paragraph (1), each component shall consider the effect on human resources associated with creating additional Federal full-time equivalent positions, converting private contractors to Federal employees, or relying on the private sector for goods and services.

+**(d) Chief Learning and Engagement Officer** The Chief Human Capital Officer may designate an employee of the Department to serve as a Chief Learning and Engagement Officer to assist the Chief Human Capital Officer in carrying out this section.

-**(d) Annual submission** Not later than 90 days after the date on which the Secretary submits the annual budget justification for the Department, the Secretary shall submit to the congressional homeland security committees a report that includes a table, delineated by component with actual and enacted amounts, including—
+**(e) Annual submission** Not later than 90 days after the date on which the Secretary submits the annual budget justification for the Department, the Secretary shall submit to the congressional homeland security committees a report that includes a table, delineated by component with actual and enacted amounts, including—

 (1) information on the progress within the Department of fulfilling the workforce strategies developed under subsection (c);

+(2) information on employee development opportunities catalogued pursuant to paragraph (9) of subsection (b) and any available data on participation rates, attrition rates, and impacts on retention and employee satisfaction;

+(3) information on the progress of Departmentwide strategic workforce planning efforts as determined under paragraph (2) of subsection (b);

+(4) information on the activities of the steering committee established pursuant to [section 351(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section351/a&num=0&edition=prelim), including the number of meetings, types of materials developed and distributed, and recommendations made to the Secretary;

-(2) the number of on-board staffing for Federal employees from the prior fiscal year;
+(5) the number of on-board staffing for Federal employees from the prior fiscal year;

-(3) the total contract hours submitted by each prime contractor as part of the service contract inventory required under section 743 of the Financial Services and General Government Appropriations Act, 2010 (division C of Public Law 111–117; [31 U.S.C.
+(6) the total contract hours submitted by each prime contractor as part of the service contract inventory required under section 743 of the Financial Services and General Government Appropriations Act, 2010 (division C of Public Law 111–117; [31 U.S.C.
 501](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section501&num=0&edition=prelim) note); and

-(4) the number of full-time equivalent personnel identified under the Intergovernmental Personnel Act of 1970 ([42 U.S.C.
+(7) the number of full-time equivalent personnel identified under the Intergovernmental Personnel Act of 1970 ([42 U.S.C.
 4701](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4701&num=0&edition=prelim) et seq.).

-**(e) Limitation** Nothing in this section overrides or otherwise affects the requirements specified in [section 468 of this title](./chapter-001-homeland-security-organization.md#section-468).
+**(f) Limitation** Nothing in this section overrides or otherwise affects the requirements specified in [section 468 of this title](./chapter-001-homeland-security-organization.md#section-468).

 ### Statutory Notes

 #### References in Text
-The Intergovernmental Personnel Act of 1970, referred to in subsec. (d)(4), is Pub.
+The Intergovernmental Personnel Act of 1970, referred to in subsec. (e)(7), is Pub.
 L. 91–648, Jan.
 5, 1971, 84 Stat.
 1909, which is classified principally to chapter 62 (§ 4701 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4701 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4701&num=0&edition=prelim) and Tables.

 #### Amendments
+2021—Subsec. (b)(1).
+Pub.
+L. 117–81, § 6403(a)(1), inserted “, including with respect to leader development and employee engagement,” after “policies” and “and informed by best practices within the Federal Government and the private sector,” after “priorities,”, and substituted “, in line” for “and in line”.

+Subsec. (b)(2).
+Pub.
+L. 117–81, § 6403(1)(B), substituted “use performance measures to evaluate, on an ongoing basis,” for “develop performance measures to provide a basis for monitoring and evaluating”.

+Subsec. (b)(3).
+Pub.
+L. 117–81, § 6403(1)(C), inserted “that, to the extent practicable, are informed by employee feedback” after “policies”.

+Subsec. (b)(4).
+Pub.
+L. 117–81, § 6403(1)(D), inserted “including leader development and employee engagement programs,” before “in coordination”.

+Subsec. (b)(5).
+Pub.
+L. 117–81, § 6403(1)(E), inserted “that is informed by an assessment, carried out by the Chief Human Capital Officer, of the learning and developmental needs of employees in supervisory and nonsupervisory roles across the Department and appropriate workforce planning initiatives” before semicolon at end.

+Subsec. (b)(9) to (12).
+Pub.
+L. 117–81, § 6403(1)(G), added pars.
+(9) to (12).
+Former pars.
+(9) and (10) redesignated (13) and (14), respectively.

+Subsec. (b)(13), (14).
+Pub.
+L. 117–81, § 6403(1)(F), redesignated pars.
+(9) and (10) as (13) and (14), respectively.

+Subsec. (d).
+Pub.
+L. 117–81, § 6403(3), added subsec. (d).
+Former subsec. (d) redesignated (e).

+Subsec. (e).
+Pub.
+L. 117–81, § 6403(2), (4), redesignated subsec. (d) as (e), inserted pars.
+(2) to (4), and redesignated former pars.
+(2) to (4) as (5) to (7), respectively.

+Subsec. (f).
+Pub.
+L. 117–81, § 6403(2), redesignated subsec. (e) as (f).

 2016—Pub.
 L. 114–328 amended section generally.
 Prior to amendment, text read as follows: “The Chief Human Capital Officer shall report to the Secretary, or to another official of the Department, as the Secretary may direct and shall ensure that all employees of the Department are informed of their rights and remedies under chapters 12 and 23 of title 5 by—

 “(1) participating in the 2302(c) Certification Program of the Office of Special Counsel;